randriu/synthesis/README.md

 ./experiment.sh --quick
 ```

 from the `experiments` folder.
-This will run a small subset of the experiments, namely performance of CEGAR and the hybrid methods on the basic benchmark, as reported in Table 2, as well the quality of counterexamples for the novel approach (columns `trivial` and `family`).
+This will run a small subset of the experiments, namely performance of the hybrid synthesis method on the basic benchmark, as reported in Table 1.
 Reproducing these experiments should take about 30 minutes and even less if you enable multiple cores on your VM to allow concurrent evaluation of experiments.
 To reproduce all experiments, one may then run

 ```sh
 ./experiment.sh